 In addition to a complete medical history, physical examination of your child, and knowledge of regional outbreaks, other diagnostic procedures for HPIV may include:

-Strict hand washing is important to prevent the spread of HPIV to other infants and children.
-If your child is in the hospital, healthcare workers may wear special isolation apparel such as masks, gowns, and gloves when they enter your child's room.
-Efforts are underway to develop a vaccine for HPIV, but, currently, there is no immunization for the virus.
+Strict hand-washing is important to prevent the spread of HPIV to other infants and children.
+If your child is in the hospital, healthcare workers may wear special isolation apparel, such as masks, gowns, and gloves when they enter your child's room.
+Efforts are underway to develop a vaccine, but currently there are no immunizations for the viruses.